 Cookies are alphanumeric identifiers that are stored on your device’s local storage through your web browser for recordkeeping purposes.
 Some cookies allow us to make it easier for you to navigate our websites and services, improve and customize your browsing experience, and infer your browsing preferences, while others are used to enable a faster log-in process or allow us to track your online activities over time and across our webpages.

 We use both session-based and persistent cookies.

-There are three categories of cookies: required and functional, analytics and customization, and advertising:
+There are four categories of cookies:

 Besides using our Privacy Settings, you can opt out from the collection of non-essential device and usage data on your web browser.
 Depending on your personal preferences, you can edit your browser options by using the “Help” function in your browser toolbar.
 You can prevent your computer from accepting new cookies, have the browser notify you when you receive a new cookie, or disable all cookies.
 However, it is important to note that if you block or delete cookies that we use on our websites, you will still be able to browse certain areas of the websites, but some features may not function properly.